bigb123/devops-hiring/README.md

 ## Extras

+- terraform script is available in `main.tf`
-- http server answers with current date and time by default
+- http server answers with current date and time by default.
+I've:
-- terraform is here
+  - added `landing_page` folder using `./manage.py startapp landing_page` command
+  - added piece of code that shows current date and time to `landing_page/views.py`
+  - tweaked `mysite/urls.py` to include `landing_page.urls` path and route the user to that address when the path url string is empty

+## Things that will be worth to do if moving to production

+- terraform script lacks proper VPC, RDS and ECR definition so that would have to be added
+- GIthub Actions configuration to deploy Terraform and kubernetes manifests
+- Cloudformation for S3 bucket to keep the Terraform statefile there and DynamoDB to keep the tfstate file lock